modern-web-application-uw19/final-project/Week7-Final-Project-Plan.md

 ### Week 2

-I will publish the application to ZEIT.
+I will create automated tests and publish the application to ZEIT.
 Time permitting, I will create a printer friendly output format.

 ## Wireframe